Press release

 From the work undertaken by the Heat Pump Federation with community groups across the land, it’s clear that the appetite for genuine and robust information, and for a positive set of messaging, is strong.
 Measures such as those announced today, together with future changes that are already in consultation or discussion, will continue to build confidence with both consumers and with our sector’s supply chain, so that homeowners and landlords are assured that the transition away from fossil fuels can be taken as their existing boiler reach end-of-life.

-The HPF very much looks forward to working with Ministers to maximise the values to be realised, including the development of a vibrant and profitable UK heat pump manufacturing sector, and a workforce with enhanced skills in the clean industries of the future.
+The HPF very much looks forward to working with ministers to maximise the values to be realised, including the development of a vibrant and profitable UK heat pump manufacturing sector, and a workforce with enhanced skills in the clean industries of the future.
 The opportunity for significant social good, by way of warmer homes, lower energy costs, great jobs and improved air-quality, is real, ensuring that everyone can benefit from a zero carbon future.

 Madeleine Gabriel, Director of Sustainable Future at Nesta, said:

 Today’s announcements will make it easier for people to upgrade to heat pumps.
-This gives a clear signal to the public and industry that the Government is committed to supporting the transition to low carbon heating.
+This gives a clear signal to the public and industry that the government is committed to supporting the transition to low carbon heating.

 In particular, these changes rightly cut the red tape that was creating extra cost and hassle for homeowners and more work for local councils.
-Heat pumps are proven to be an efficient and reliable technology, and removing the ‘one-metre rule’ will make it easier for people to choose a low carbon future for their homes.
+Heat pumps are proven to be an efficient and reliable technology, and removing the ‘1-metre rule’ will make it easier for people to choose a low carbon future for their homes.

 Ian Rippin, CEO at MCS (Microgeneration Certification Scheme), said: